grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 ## Syntax errors

-Those error happens when the language syntax is not respected.
+Those error happens when the language syntax is not respected [TO COMPLETE]

 ## Box connection errors